-Your Learning Journeys includes adventure, beauty, new systems for living, the principles of village life and deep insight into the Londolozi conservation development model which has been in place since the 1970’s.
+Your Learning Journeys includes adventure, beauty, wellness and new systems for living experienced through the principles of village life and deep insight into the Londolozi conservation development model which has been in place since the 1970’s.
 Perhaps, most importantly, this journey will immerse your in a restored wilderness, get you up close and personal with Africa’s wildlife and give you a chance to learn about our shared humanity.

 We hope you will join us.

 Founded in 1976 as the original safari lodge in South Africa, the Londolozi Conservation Development Model had by 1990 demonstrated conclusively that people and wildlife could live and work together in harmony to the mutual benefit of all.
 Londolozi had become a destination of exceptional beauty and a Safe Haven for wildlife, operated by an extended family who strive for right relations to be practiced across all races and cultures at all times.

 The central tenant of Londolozi has always been the belief that warm and engaging care of our visiting Guests is the wellspring from which we find our ‘Spirit of Place’ and the foundation upon which The Model stands.